 A Message from the Editors

-The monks of Kauai’s Hindu Monastery have spent a lifetime crafting the tools and books, art and literature that convey the profundity of the Sanatana Dharma.
-Our magazine has reached into the White House, into virtually every major Hindu institution in the world.
-The resources produced by the monks have touched hundreds of thousands of people, from school kids learning Hindu history, to Rotary Clubs seeking to understand their new neighbors to doctors wanting a Hindu take on medical ethics.
+The resources produced by the monks have touched hundreds of thousands of people, from school kids learning Hindu history, to Rotary Clubs seeking to understand their new neighbors, to doctors wanting a Hindu take on medical ethics.

-In recent times our resource-building efforts have shifted toward the web, following the fast-evolving world of communications and publishing.
-Anyone who has marshaled such an information legacy knows that creating and sharing an articulate and graphically elegant repository of Hinduism is neither easy nor without costs.
-But we were set on this course by Satguru Sivaya Subramuniyaswami, and we cannot, and will not, fail to fulfill his vision.
-We are driven forward by the knowledge that there has never been a greater need.
+In the last decade our resource-building efforts have shifted toward the web, following the fast-evolving world of communications and publishing.
+It takes a deft team to gather and sculpt the needed tools and stories.
+Creating and sharing an articulate and graphically elegant repository of Hinduism is neither easy nor without costs.
 Hindu youth are learning their spiritual ABCs online, and millions of seekers are discovering Hinduism digitally.
-What they encounter should be sensible, lucid, elegant and thoughtful.
-That’s what our annual fundraising campaign is all about.
+What they encounter should be thoughtful, lucid, elegant and authentic.
+That’s what compels our annual fundraising campaign.
 It’s a chance for you to help us to help explain and share Hinduism globally.

 In order to provide it all without charging for downloads, without showing advertisements on our sites, without commercializing our mission, we turn to you for help.

-In 2010 we received $60,000, in 2011 we received $64,600 and last year we received $55,600.
+In 2010 we received $59,600 in 2011 we received $64,600, 2012 it was $55,625, and in 2013 it was $50,890.
 The goal for this year is $70,000.
 Our two-month-long Digital Dharma Drive ends on January 31.
 We hope you will join in helping us meet our goal.
 In the right hands, and leveraged by the unsalaried work of the monks, these funds will have a profound impact on the future of Hinduism around the world.
-Please make a donation today to keep our sites strong well into 2014.
+Please make a donation today to keep our sites strong well into 2015.

 Warm greetings this holiday season,